Serena Southerlyn: Departure and sexuality

-In the 2002 episode "Girl Most Likely," while discussing a gay murder suspect, she notes, "Coming out's got to be a pretty tough thing to do, no matter how understanding your parents are," but she phrases the remark as a hypothetical statement and thus avoids the inference that she has experienced such feelings personally.
+In the 2002 episode "Girl Most Likely", while discussing a gay murder suspect, she notes, "Coming out's got to be a pretty tough thing to do, no matter how understanding your parents are."
 In the 2004 episode "Gov Love," she is uncomfortable with a case in which McCoy successfully seeks to have same-sex marriage declared illegal in New York in order to get testimony from a gay defendant's spouse.
 Southerlyn had objected to this and refused to assist McCoy, but her sexual orientation was never mentioned.
 She mentions in another episode that she dated a male college student while she was still in high school and that he is now a New York State Senator.

 The decision to announce Southerlyn's homosexuality only as the character left the show was widely denounced both by fans and critics.
 Slate's Dana Stevens called the line "a cheap stunt", as did USA Today's Robert Bianco and numerous fans.
 The media director for the Gay & Lesbian Alliance Against Defamation (GLAAD) stated to Chicago Tribune television critic Maureen Ryan, "For a show that usually employs gay and lesbian characters as sensational plot devices, it's really disappointing to have one of the leads come out five seconds before she exits the show."
 Ryan also cited as "typical" a fan comment from Universal Television's fan forum that read, "They have never discussed her sexuality on the show before and all of a sudden, she's gay in her last two lines?
 Terrible writing decision."
 Tim Goodman of the San Francisco Chronicle joined those calling the move a "cheap stunt", adding, "but here's why it didn't work: Anyone who knows anything about gay people knows that no lesbian could ever be that bad of an actress."
 Diane Holloway of the Austin American-Statesman was one of many critics who chose to answer Southerlyn's on-screen question, while citing her as third runner-up for a list of "the most annoying actors on television".

 Critic Kevin Thompson of the Palm Beach Post similarly replied, "No, it's because you're a robotic actress."